Here are 5 Amazing and Surprising Benefits of Sobriety.

 1.Without a reliance on substances, you will be better able to build lasting relationships and get closer to family and friends.

 More than likely, some of your relationships with friends and family members were broken by your addiction.
-Addiction often has that outcome, whether you were cut off from loved ones who tried to help or you yourself pushed loved ones away in the name of drugs.
+Addiction often has that outcome, whether you were cut off from loved ones who tried to benefits of sobriety help or you yourself pushed loved ones away in the name of drugs.

 2. You will truly begin to live your life to its fullest, and remember the precious moments along the way.